ssanjogo/Multimedia_Rice/README.md

 ## Resolution
 a) How many bits are needed to encode all integers between -1023 and +1023 (in natural binary encoding with a sign bit)?

-    We need at least 11bits, 10 for the number representation plus one for the sign
+We need at least 11 bits, 10 for the number representation plus one for the sign.

 b) Calculate the Rice code for all integers N between -1023 and +1023 with M = 32.

 Executing the code we can see this result.

 ![plot](./plots/plot_C.png)